 Commissioned by Cultuur Werkplaats Tarwewijk

 As part of a program by Cultuur Werkplaats Tarwewijk in Rotterdam Zuid, I was commissioned to create a sculpture using the framework of de Vitrine.
-The idea for this growing sculpture is to turn the glass structure of De Vitrine into a glasshouse.
-In this glasshouse, I have planted several fast-growing vegetables that can be harvested in under 30 days (which was the duration of the whole action).
+The idea for this growing sculpture was to turn the glass structure of De Vitrine into a glasshouse.
+In this glasshouse, I planted several fast-growing vegetables that can be harvested in under 30 days (which was the duration of the whole action).
 The plants include radish, kale, arugula, broccoli, summer carrots, zucchini, spinach, green onion, celery, and lettuce.
 Me and the volunteers from Cultuur Werkplaats Tarwewijk community watered the plants daily and took care of them until they were fully grown.
+By the end of the action, we harvested the plants together with the community, made a salad with the vegetables, and ate together and talked about our quarantine experiences.

-How does it work?
+How does the watering system work?

 The plants on the top floor are microgreens that grow very fast.
 They need less water.
 And they are being individually watered using the water reservoirs they have under the soil.
 The water travels up from the cloth and keeps the soil moist.